blehw/Instayelp/README.md

 # InstayelpFoodPorn
 Combining the best of Instagram and Yelp to give you what you need in your life: more food porn.

+To run, you must pip install instagram-python, be logged into an Instagram account on Instagram.com, and click verify on the home page.

-<b>DISCLAIMER</b> We created InstaYelpFoodPorn with the noble goal of providing the best food porn Instagram has to offer.
+<b>DISCLAIMER</b> We created InstaYelpFoodPorn with the noble goal of providing the best food pictures Instagram has to offer.
 Unfortunately, the internet is not a nice place.
-As a result, not all the porn InstaYelp picks up is food related.
+As a result, not all the pictures InstaYelp picks up is food related.
 Tread carefully - you have been warned.

 <table>
 <tr>